exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 :code:`automodule`,
 :code:`autoclass` and
 :code:`autoexception` directives, which will import the docstring for the given objects automatically.
-Here is the code from te index.rst of this project, which generates the documentation if the api.
-To see the generated pages see :ref:`api_ref_target`.
+Here is the code from te index.rst of this project, which generates the documentation if the api:

 .. code:: rst